michelmansour/GameOfLife/README.md

 gol = GameOfLife.new(5, 5, [[1, 2], [2, 2], [3, 2]], :torus)
 ```

 The first parameter is the width of the world; the second is the height.
 The third parameter is an array of coordinates whose cells are initially alive.
-The last parameter is the rule to apply at the border for neighbor cells. :standard treats the border as dead cells, whiel :torus wraps around the board.
+The last parameter is the rule to apply at the border for neighbor cells. :standard treats the border as dead cells, while :torus wraps around the board.

 ```ruby
 gol.print_world